 Click on the appropriate tab below to see the Initial Licensing Requirements, Process, Fees, Statutes and Administrative Rules for a Certified Nursing Assistant by Endorsement.

-For Certification by Endorsement, the requirements are as follows and can be found in Section 464.203, F.S.:
+Applicants to become a Certified Nursing Assistant by Endorsement must successfully pass the required background screening, the requirements are as follows and can be found in Section 464.203, F.S.:

 Is currently certified in another state;